abcsds/hexecontahedron/_posts/2016-06-21-polynomial-roots.markdown

 ![Complex Roots]({{ site.static_folder }}/img/PolyRoots/complex_roots.png)

-Ispecting the plot we see that all the complex roots are inscribed inside a circle of radius 1.6, but never closer than 0.5 to the center of the circle (the complex point [0,0]).
-The radius of these circles is only dependant of the values of the polynomial's coeficients, and not on the order of this.
+Inspecting the plot we see that all the complex roots are inscribed inside a circle of radius 1.6, but never closer than 0.5 to the center of the circle (the complex point [0,0]).
+The radius of these circles is only dependent of the values of the polynomial's coefficients, and not on the order of this.

 ```python